 Reason 9.
 Dirty or Damaged Flame Sensor

-A dirty or damaged flame sensor presents a significant problem as it can directly contribute to your Honeywell smart thermostat's short cycling.
+A dirty or damaged flame sensor presents a significant problem as it can directly contribute to short cycling.

 This not only impacts your home's comfort but also affects its efficiency, leading to increased energy consumption and costs.